matt-bat/spontaneous-agent-thought-framework/README.md

 ## Evolving Agents into Spontaneous Self-Thinkers

 At this time, LLM-powered agents are almost exclusively reactive.
 The following writeup presents a conceptual framework of hypothesized methodologies that will theoretically enable agents to generate novel, coherent thoughts.
-The proposed method requires a highly dense, nested, data structure with probabilistic traversal across interconnected, layer-agnistic, memories/artifacts.
+The proposed method requires a highly dense, nested data structure with probabilistic traversal across interconnected, layer-agnistic memories/artifacts.
 The following overall steps outline the spontaneous thought generation process proposed below:

-`Pulse` > `Propagation` > `Logical Consideration` > (repeat until, novel, coherent thought is produced) > `Ouput pseudo-random thought`
+`Pulse` > `Propagation` > `Logical Consideration` > (repeat until, novel coherent thought is produced) > `Ouput pseudo-random thought`

 How to Mimick Random Thought in Autonomous Agents